OpenCodeFoundation/eSchool/README.md

 - RabbitMQ

 ## Contributing
 Everyone is welcome to contribute, whether it's in the form of code, documentation, bug reports, feature requests, or anything else.
-See the contributing guide for more details.
+See the [Contributing](https://github.com/OpenCodeFoundation/eschool/blob/master/CONTRIBUTING.md) guide for more details.

 ## Sending feedback and pull requests
 As mentioned, we'd appreciate your feedback, improvements and ideas.